 Area of study

-Professor Sue Thomas’s recent research ranges across decolonising literatures; nineteenth- and twentieth-century writing; and histories of representation of racial difference, including ‘whiteness’ as a historical racial category.
-In the field of decolonising literatures her special areas of interest are the transculturation of modernism, and transcultural and transhistorical textual traffic.
-Her scholarship is highly attentive to historical and cultural contexts, and histories of genre and representation.
+In the field of decolonising literatures Professor Sue Thomas's special areas of interest are the transculturation of modernism, and transcultural and transhistorical textual traffic.
 She is a member of the editorial board of Postcolonial Studies and of the National Advisory Board of the Australian Modernist Studies Network.

 - Historical approaches to Caribbean literature